omundy/learn-javascript/topics/data/data.md

 ## How to fix CORS (simple)

-If you are loading a `.json` file from within your own project, you can change the file type and store the data as an object in a Javascript variable:
+If you are loading a `.json` file from within your own project, just change the file type and store the data as an object in a Javascript variable:

 <div class="twocolumn">
 <div class="col">